eastcitysoftware/weld/README.md

 </script>
 ```

-> Note: if we omit the `wd-apply` attribute, we need to call `weld.apply()` manually.
+> Note: if you omit the `wd-apply` attribute, you need to call `weld.apply()` manually.
 This is typically done in a DOMContentLoaded event listener.

 ```html
 <script src="weld.js"></script>